 Furniture and furnishings, clothing, jewelry, antiques, collectibles, artwork, books, firearms, computers, televisions, and other electronics are all included in your gross estate.
 Of course, some of these items might have negligible value and would be inconsequential.
 Your toothbrush is a personal effect, but it won't nudge up the value of your estate.

-The executor of your estate will most likely have to arrange for appraisals of big-ticket items, however, to determine their value.
-This would be the case with antiques, jewelry, artwork, and collectibles.
+The executor of your estate will most likely have to arrange for appraisals of big-ticket items to determine their value.
+Generally, this happens with antiques, jewelry, artwork, and collectibles.

 Automobiles, Boats, and Airplanes

 The rules for vehicles, boats, and airplanes mirror those for financial accounts.
-The entire value is included if they're in your sole name or in the name of your revocable living trust.
-Only 50% is included if they're held in joint names with your spouse, and 100% of the value is included if they're in joint names with someone other than your spouse unless it can be proved that the other owners helped to purchase the vehicle.
+The entire value is included if they're in your sole name or the name of your revocable living trust.
+Only 50% is included if they're held in joint names with your spouse; 100% of the value is included if they're in joint names with someone other than your spouse unless it can be proven that the other owners helped purchase the vehicle.

 Money Owed to You

-This can include mortgages held by you that another person is paying on, personal loans you've made to others, or wages, bonuses, commissions and royalties owed to you but as yet unpaid at the time of your death.
-These assets contribute to your estate dollar for dollar.
+You also include mortgages held by you that another person is paying or personal loans you've made to others in your gross estate.
+In addition, unpaid wages, bonuses, commissions, and royalties owed to you contribute to your estate dollar for dollar.

-The entirety of the proceeds are included in your gross estate if you own the policy on your own life.
+If you have a life insurance policy, the death benefit (the total payout amount to your beneficiaries) is included in your gross estate if you took out the policy on your own life.
 Otherwise, only the cash value is included if you own the policy on someone else's life.
-You must also include life insurance owned by you that's transferred to an irrevocable life Insurance trust (ILIT) within three years of your date of death..
+You must also include life insurance owned by you that's transferred to an irrevocable life insurance trust within three years of your date of death.

-This category includes Roth and traditional individual retirement accounts (IRAs), Simple and SEP IRAs, 401(k)s and 403(b)s that you may have through an employer, and annuities.
+You'll need to include your retirement accounts when determining your gross estate.
+This includes Roth and traditional individual retirement accounts (IRAs), Simple and SEP IRAs, 401(k)s, annuities, and 403(b)s that you may have through an employer.
 Your estate value will include 100% of these values.

 Closely-Held Business Interests

-These would include any interest you hold in sole proprietorships, partnerships, limited liability companies (LLCs), and stock held in closely-held corporations.
-The value of your ownership interest is included.
+If you have any closely-held interests in sole proprietorships, partnerships, limited liability companies (LLCs), and stock held in closely-held corporations, you include the total value of your ownership interest in your gross estate.

-A closely-held corporation's stock are shares held by a small group or a single individual in a business.
+A closely-held corporation's shares of stock are held by a small group or a single individual in a business.

 Real Estate in Your Gross Estate

 Real estate follows the same rules as financial accounts and vehicles.
-But any liens against the property, such as mortgages, can be deducted from the value.
+Liens against the property, such as mortgages, can be deducted from the value.